IPV Screening and Counseling Toolkit

 Puzzled by all the details in new health care laws that benefit millions of women and girls?
 We’re here to help.

-Futures Without Violence’s National Health Resource Center on Domestic Violence has been supported by the Department of Health and Human Services (DHHS), Administration for Children and Families for 16 years.
-In that time, we have created resources to help providers identify and support women and girls experiencing IPV.
+Futures Without Violence’s National Health Resource Center on Domestic Violence (HRC) has been supported by the Department of Health and Human Services (DHHS), Administration for Children and Families for over 16 years.
+In that time, we have created resources to help providers identify and support women and girls experiencing intimate partner violence (IPV).
 We know that health providers and advocates have limited time to develop the tools to help integrate screening and counseling into their practice, and this toolkit provides resources that can help.